eyobodega/Simulate-MMU/README.md

 ## Statistics
 After completion, your program is to report the following statistics:
-1. Page-fault rate: The percentage of address references that resulted in page faults.
+1. Page-fault rate: the percentage of address references that resulted in page faults.
-2. TLB hit rate: The percentage of address references that were resolved in the TLB.
+2. TLB hit rate: the percentage of address references that were resolved in the TLB.

 Since the logical addresses in `addresses.txt` were generated randomly and do not reflect any memory access locality, do not expect to have a high TLB hit rate.